gitenter/gitenter/doc/requirements/SyRS.md

 Features:

-- [SyRS-0001]{StRS-0004,StRS-0009} The software shall be built on top of a revision control system.
-- [SyRS-0034]{StRS-0036,StRS-0037} The document shall be using some kind of markup languages.
+- [SyRS-0034]{StRS-0036,StRS-0037} The documents shall be written using a markup language.
-- [SyRS-0019]{StRS-0013,SyRS-0001} The software shall be flexible to the case that only part of files under revision control are documents.
-- [SyRS-0031]{StRS-0010} The software shall provide templates of the documents based on the regulatory requirements.
+- [SyRS-0031]{StRS-0010} The software shall provide document templates based on the regulatory standards. *(Or should we go the other direction to "compile" the documents to regulatory standards?)*
+- [SyRS-0036]{StRS-0044,SyRS-0034} A plain-text-based tagging system is used to handle traceability between document items.
+- [SyRS-0037]{SyRS-0036} Both upstream and downstream system shall be navigated through this software.

-- [SyRS-0028]{StRS-0012,SyRS-0019} The software shall provide APIs with code revision control platforms.
+- [SyRS-0001]{StRS-0046,StRS-0004,StRS-0009,StRS-0045} The software shall be built on top of a revision control system, which helps:
+    - Provide benchmark/version of documents.
+    - Recording and monitoring the evolution history of documents.
+    - Provide a platform for coordinating works among multiple people.
+    - Provide a comparison between versions to facilitate document reviewing.
-- [SyRS-0026]{SyRS-0001} The software shall distinguish document changes of various level:
+- [SyRS-0026]{SyRS-0001} The software shall distinguish document changes/commits of various level:
     - Regular backups by authors.
     - Pending changes/different opinions.
-    - Changes approved as a group decision.
+    - Benchmark/version approved as a group/management decision.
-    - Separate code and document changes.
     - ...
+- [SyRS-0019]{StRS-0013,SyRS-0001} The software shall be flexible to the case that only part of files under revision control are documents.
+- [SyRS-0038]{SyRS-0019} The software shall be able to separate document and code-only changes.
+- [SyRS-0028]{StRS-0012,SyRS-0019} The software shall provide APIs with code revision control platforms.
 - [SyRS-0022]{StRS-0011} The software shall provide authorization control of who can edit/approval changes of the documents.
 - [SyRS-0010]{StRS-0018,SyRS-0006} The software shall provide tools related to the traceability of requirement/design items.
 - [SyRS-0029]{StRS-0002,StRS-0018} The software shall provide tools to analyze various properties of requirement items, includes: